Xyeut/GoogleAuthHider/README.md

 # Google Authentication Hider

 > This is a chrome extension which allows you to hide any emails whenever you access a `accounts.google.com/o/oauth2/`page.
-It works by gathering all your emails and replacing half of the emails with *
+It works by gathering all your emails and replacing half of the emails with the symbol *

 ## Install